aseprano/aqueue/README.md

 #### Rejecting an item

-The queue returns items that can be rejected or consumed.
-When the consume() or the reject() method is invoked on a queue item, it is marked as completed and no more actions can be taken on it.
-When an item is rejected, it is put back at the head of the queue, ready to be extracted with the next call to pop().
 In the following example, a queue of messages must be delivered through a connection.
 If the connection is closed, you don't want to effectively consume the items from the queue.
 Rather, you put them back to be processed whenever the connection becomes available again: